wert-io/widget-initializer/README.md

 ```
 </td>
 <td>
-Widget got necessary data and either ready to work or to receive extra data (if it was used).
-Can be duplicated because of 3DS redirects.
+The module has the necessary data and is ready to work.
+In case extra data was used, it's ready to receive it.
+This event can be duplicated if there was a 3D Secure redirection.
 </td>
     </tr>
     <tr>